 Because the state’s population is rapidly growing older, the opportunities for such abuse and neglect will grow in the future:

 Elder abuse and neglect is defined by the National Center on Elderly Abuse as intentional acts causing harm or creating a serious risk of harm to an elder by a caregiver or other healthcare professional who is trusted by the elder.
 Although no one knows for sure how many elders in the country are neglected or abused, women suffer these issues at a higher rate than men.

-Abuse and neglect of the elderly takes many forms, not all of them physical.
+Abuse and neglect of the elderly in Connecticut takes many forms, not all of them physical.
 Some forms of abuse include:

 Our elderly loved ones are vulnerable, especially if they are unable or unwilling to report such abuse.
 They may not want to report abuse themselves due to a fear of retaliation, a lack of physical and/or cognitive ability to report the abuse, or an apprehension to get the abuser (who may be a family member) into trouble.
 In addition, signs of elder abuse may be missed by other healthcare professionals due to a lack of proper training.

 Because of the many complications that may allow elder abuse to go unreported, it is important that you stay aware of the signs of potential abuse.
 Changes in behavior, such as unexplained nervousness and fear or a reluctance to talk, are frequent signs that abuse is occurring.
 In addition, more physical indicators, such as unexplained bruises or broken bones, bed sores, and signs of malnutrition, should also raise warning flags that all may not be right with your elder’s care.